 On June 4, 2019, the Company announced that it had entered into an agreement with Air Canada effective May 29, 2019 (the "Air Canada Agreement") whereby Air Canada Cargo will market, sell and promote the Company's drone delivery services in Canada using Air Canada Cargo's marketing and sales platforms and resources.
-Pursuant to the terms of the Air Canada Agreement, the Company expects to build and operate up to 150,000 drone delivery routes in Canada.
 These routes, which are required to be agreed to by the parties and are subject to the Company obtaining the applicable regulatory approvals, will include timetables, flight schedules, payload capacities, type of drones to be deployed and payment terms.
 The Company's services will be marketed by Air Canada Cargo as a premium offering and Air Canada Cargo has agreed that it will not use or engage with any other drone delivery service providers.
 The initial term of the Air Canada Agreement is ten years from the effective date of May 29, 2019.